 3 Ways to Observe Passover as a Family

 1. Read the story of the Exodus – Set aside time to gather together and read the Exodus story.
 Use a children’s Bible or focus on Exodus 6 (where God promises deliverance) and Exodus 12 (where he instructs Moses and Aaron to observe the Passover and Festival of Unleavened Bread).
 Pause for a bit in Exodus 6 and talk about God’s four-fold promise of redemption for his people.
 He said, “I will bring you out. . .I will rescue you. . .I will redeem you. . .I will take you as my own.”
 Ask your children what these promises mean and how we can apply them to our lives today.

 2. Host a Seder Dinner (traditional Passover meal) – Even for those who haven’t observed Passover before, a Seder Dinner is a beautiful way to teach children about this important part of their faith history.
 Each item on the Passover plate holds great meaning and will help you tell the Exodus story to your family.
-Use the downloadable Passover Dinner menu and symbol cards in this post (created especially with families in mind) to guide you through the meal.
+Use the menu, guide, and symbol cards in our Minno Easter Family Guide (FREE when you sign up above) to guide you through the meal.
 If you’ve already read through the Exodus story as a family, refer back to God’s four-fold promise of redemption when consuming the wine (or juice) symbol of the Passover meal.